getify/eslint-plugin-proper-ternary/README.md

 The `name` assignment statement has a ternary expression nested inside the "test" clause of the outer ternary expression.
 The `email` assignment statement has a ternary expression nested inside the "then" (aka "consequent") clause of the outer ternary expression.
 The `accountType` assignment statement nests ternary expressions in the "else" (aka "alternate") clauses of their outer ternary expressions.
 Also, the `accountType` assignment statement has **two levels of nesting**, whereas the `name` and `email` assignment statements each have ternary expressions with **one level of nesting**.

-By default, ternary expression nesting is forbidden in all three ternary clauses, and nesting depth is furthermore limited to one level.
 To allow nesting in a specific clause (`"test"`, `"then"`, and `"else"`), that clause type must be configured on.
-Additionally, to allow nesting beyond one level, the `"depth"` configuration must be increased.
+To allow nesting beyond one level, the `"depth"` configuration must be increased.

 ### Rule Configuration